 Growing up, you couldn’t pay me enough money to eat a tomato; it was just never going to happen.
 I image it was a texture thing with the pop and gush when biting into a tomato.
 And the taste.
 I was never a huge fan of the taste of tomatoes.
 Even with a sprinkle of salt, no thank you!

 A panzanella salad is an Italian bread salad.
 It’s usually made with day-old crusty bread and tossed with a great vinaigrette.
-Typically seen in panzanella salads are tomatoes, onions, basil and cucumbers.
-Another great addition into the salad are peppers, which are quite abundant during the summer months.
+Typically seen in Panzanella salads are tomatoes, onions, basil, and cucumbers.
+Another great addition to the salad are peppers, which are quite abundant during the summer months.

-So how do we construct a perfect panzanella salad?
+So how do we construct a perfect Panzanella salad?
 It’s all a matter of knowing how to pick the perfect ingredients!
 You don’t have to make your own bread, but I did (of course)!
 I made a simple Hearth bread from The Bread Bible (super easy to follow and amazingly delicious).
-Other suitable breads would be a ciabatta loaf, French loaf or even a sourdough bread.
-Basically you want a good bread with a sturdy texture.
+Other suitable bread would be a ciabatta loaf, French loaf or even a sourdough bread.
+Basically, you want a good bread with a sturdy texture.
 I would then dry out my bread overnight and let it get stale.
-Some people even roast their bread in the oven, tossed in olive oil and seasoned, to give it more pazzazz.
+Some people even roast their bread in the oven, tossed in olive oil and seasoned, to give it more pizzazz.

 Now for the perfect heirloom tomatoes.
 You want a firm and plump tomato; not too firm, but not squishy.
 We don’t like squishy tomatoes.
 Color doesn’t determine too much of the taste but it is fun to have yellows, greens, and purples going on throughout the salad.
 I will usually cut out the top part of the tomato that attached to the vine and go from there with cutting up the tomato.
 Have fun with the different shapes as they will add character to your salads.
 Cut quarter wedges, slices, and even half moons.
 I typically eat this salad with a butter knife anyway, so I’m able to have bigger than bite-sized pieces of tomato in this salad.